Three-Year-Olds' Guide to Cal Academy of Sciences - 510 Families

 • The Planetarium is awesome, but best for kids age 7+.

-• Discovery Tidepool is great for little kids with a gentle touch, but unfortunately, it’s currently closed due to Covid-19 precautions.
+• Discovery Tidepool is great for little kids with a gentle touch.
+Your results will vary.

 More activities we love at the Cal Academy for older kids and mixed ages >